openwisp/openwisp-radius/docs/user/importing_users.rst

   the batch functions.
 - Set an expiration date: Expiration date can be set for a batch after which the users would not able to authenticate to the RADIUS Server.
-- Autogenerate usernames and passwords: The usernames and passwords are automatically generated if they aren't provided in the csv file.
+- Auto-generate usernames and passwords: The usernames and passwords are automatically generated if they aren't provided in the csv file.
   Usernames are generated from the email address whereas passwords are generated randomly and their lengths can be customized.
-- Passwords are accepted in both cleartext and hash formats from the CSV.
+- Passwords are accepted in both clear-text and hash formats from the CSV.
 - Send mails to users whose passwords have been generated automatically.

 This operation can be performed via the admin interface, with a management command or via the REST API.

-.. _csv_format:
+.. _radius_csv_format:

 CSV Format
 ----------